 - If you can receive a bonus more than once on the same card.

 - How much credit you can access across all cards you hold with that provider.

 We’ll update this post as rules change or new information comes to light.
 So, if you have a data point to add to one of the listed providers, please reach out in the comments at the bottom of the post.

 Before we dig in, it’s important to note that not all the restrictions here are hard and fast ‘rules.’
 There are restrictions that are clearly communicated—such as Amex's ‘one bonus per card per lifetime‘.
 Others, like Chase 5/24 Rule, are derived from a combination of data points supplied by the points and miles community, guidelines described by the provider, and policies printed in error and then retracted.

 |Maximum Number of Cards Allowed||Credit Card Application Frequency||Receive New Cardmember Bonus More Than Once?||Waiting Period Between New Cardmember Bonuses|

-|American Express||4x credit cards and 1 of each charge card||Max 2x credit cards per day (e.g. 1x business + 1x personal), no known limit for charge cards.||No||One welcome bonus per card, per lifetime|
+|American Express||5 credit cards and 10 cards with the Pay Over Time feature||Max 2x credit cards per 90 days (e.g. 1x business + 1x personal), no known limit for cards with the Pay Over Time feature.||No||One welcome offer per card, per lifetime|

 |Bank of America||Majority of cardholders allowed maximum 4x cards.||2 new Bank of America cards in any 2 months period.|